 Your home appraisal will need to show the condition of the home meets USDA standards.

 In addition to the property requirements, here’s a look at some more key requirements for USDA loans.

 Generally, your income must fall within the following limits for most areas:

 With most loans, mortgage insurance (PMI) is required because every lender wants to be able to protect themselves in case you’re unable to repay your loan.
 While USDA loans don’t officially require PMI, they do have other fees that work in a similar way.

 USDA loans have a fee of 1% that’s payable throughout the lifetime of the loan.
 Since 2019 the USDA also charges a 0.35% annual fee on the loan amount.
 This fee must be paid off over a 12-month period.
 These fees can add an increase to your payments so make sure you’ll be able to pay it before you close on this loan.

 Unless you’re paying 20% down, you won’t be able to avoid these fees.

 At the end of the day a USDA loan offers a number of key benefits that make it a great option for many people who are looking to buy in rural or suburban areas.

-Your best option is to talk with mortgage providers to see what type of loans you’d qualify for.
+Your best option is to talk with mortgage providers to see if you qualify for a USDA Loan in Colorado Springs.
 Don’t be afraid to shop around.
 Different lenders have different lending standards and requirements so make sure you check with a few different lenders to see what your options are, and to find a loan that will benefit you the most.
 Check out this list of USDA mortgage lenders to get started.